vectordotdev/vector/rfcs/2021-08-29-8381-vrl-iteration-support.md

 The return type of a closure is checked at compile-time, including the requirement in `map` for a two-element array.

+The variable names used to access the provided closure values (e.g. `|key, value|`) are checked at compile-time to make sure you are actually using the variables (to avoid potential variable name typo's).
+This behaves the same to any other "unused variable assignment" checks happening at compile-time.

 #### Lexical Scoping

 Lexical scoping (variables being accessible within a given scope, instead of